Painting from plants and flowers

-You will be introduced to a variety of different painting media and techniques to describe and observe a variety of plants and flowers.
-You will be encouraged to take an experimental approach taking inspiration from a variety of exciting contemporary artists and designers.
+You will be introduced to a selection of different painting media and techniques to describe and observe plants and flowers.
+You will be encouraged to take an experimental approach taking inspiration from a variety of exciting contemporary artists.

 What will we cover?

-We will look at the history and techniques of painting flowers and plants in art and design working from a wide variety of art traditions including Japanese flower painting, floral painting in textile design to more contemporary and abstract artists including Ivon Hitchens and Cy Twombly.
-Each week we will look at a different artist or designer and technique as our inspiration.
+We will look at the history and techniques of painting flowers and plants in art working from a wide variety of art traditions including Japanese flower painting,to more contemporary and abstract artists including Ivon Hitchens and Cy Twombly.
+Each week we will look at a different artist and technique as our inspiration.
 These images will be used as starting points for discussion and as inspiration for our own personal expressions of the subject matter.

 What will I achieve?